-Between paperwork pile-ups and seemingly endless review timelines, pulling permits can feel like the slow-motion section of every project.
+Between paperwork pile-ups and seemingly endless review timelines, pulling trade permits can feel like the slow-motion section of every project.
 For electricians and contractors, each permit application is another set of forms, plan sets, and back-and-forth emails that steal billable hours and push finish dates.

 This guide is your shortcut to electrical permits.
 We break down when and why you need one, what the submission process looks like, and how much you can expect to pay — plus pro tips for keeping the AHJ’s (authority having jurisdiction) review clock from stalling your crew.